core-wg/core-responses/draft-bormann-core-responses.md

 single link can be followed by a representation of the linked resource, which needs a Request-For header that indicates the URI).
 <!-- or just provide
-the ETag of a freshly created resource (which would have a Reqeust-For option for a GET with the given path and an ETag, and be a 2.03 Valid response). / but that probably already works as there is the concept of a "tagged representation" -->
+the ETag of a freshly created resource (which would have a Request-For option for a GET with the given path and an ETag, and be a 2.03 Valid response). / but that probably already works as there is the concept of a "tagged representation" -->